Corruption-Tolerant Asynchronous Q-Learning with Near-Optimal Rates: Background and Problem Formulation

-\textbf{Challenges.} First, the heavy-tailed nature of the true reward distribution makes it harder for the learner to distinguish between true samples drawn from the tails of such distributions and adversarial outliers.
+\textbf{Challenges.} There are several unique technical challenges in our problem.
+First, the heavy-tailed nature of the true reward distribution makes it harder for the learner to distinguish between true samples drawn from the tails of such distributions and adversarial outliers.
 This uncertainty is further exacerbated when the learner has no knowledge at all about the statistics of the reward distributions - a setting we analyze in Section~\ref{sec:raq}.
 Second, data in our setting are collected in an online, asynchronous manner, where only a single state-action pair is visited at each time-step.
 Even in the absence of corruption, such a setting is non-trivial to analyze in the non-asymptotic regime.
 Third, the data is generated based on a time-correlated Markov chain, making it hard to directly apply standard results from robust statistics that deal with i.i.d. data collected offline.
 As we will discuss throughout the paper, overcoming these challenges requires significant algorithmic and technical innovations.

+Before we introduce our proposed approach, let us state an assumption that is standard in the analysis of RL algorithms~\cite{tsitsiklis94, tsitsiklisroy, bhandari_finite, Qu, li2024q}. \begin{assumption} The Markov chain $\{s_t\}$ induced by the behavior policy $\mu$ is aperiodic and irreducible. \end{assumption} If $\pi$ is the stationary distribution of the Markov chain induced by $\mu$, then Assumption~\ref{ass:ergodic} ensures that $\pi(s) >0, \forall s \in \mc{S}.$ At stationarity, note that the visitation probability of a particular state-action pair $(s,a)$ is given by $\lambda(s,a) := \pi(s) \mu(a|s)$, which is non-zero, based on our assumptions on the behavior policy.
+For later use, we further define the \emph{minimum visitation probability} as $\lambda_{\texttt{min}} = \min_{(s,a) \in \mc{S} \times \mc{A}} \lambda(s,a).$ To clearly explain our main ideas, we will assume in Sections~\ref{sec:robustQ} and~\ref{sec:raq} that at each time-step $t$, the state $s_t$ is sampled \emph{independently} from its stationary distribution $\pi$.
+Later, in Section~\ref{sec:Markov samp}, we will relax this i.i.d. assumption, and consider single-trajectory Markov data.